MicrosoftDocs/powerquery-docs/powerquery-docs/ConnectorCertification.md

 ### Prerequisites

-To ensure the best experience for our customers, we only consider connectors which meet a set of prerequisites for certification:
+To ensure the best experience for our customers, we only consider connectors that meet a set of prerequisites for certification:

 * The connector must be for a public product.